Business Ownership 101

 1. What CRM are you using or another process for securely managing customer data?

-1. Storing prospect, customer, vendor, employee, network contact data in a spreadsheet, on your mobile phone, or handwritten calendars is a red flag
+1. Storing prospect, customer, vendor, employee, and networking contact data in a spreadsheet, on your mobile phone, or handwritten calendars is a red flag

-2. Act, and anyone who competes with them is a great place to start
+2. ACT CRM, and anyone who competes with them, is a great place to start

 3. HubSpot, SalesForce, and NetSuite are big dollar investments, but they can guide system configuration.
 Some have free versions, too